Earth-Information-System/fireatlas/maap_runtime/MAAP-DPS.md

 ## Overview

-Currently the EIS team uses the MAAP-DPS async executor (explanation below) to run their tasks.
-However, for reasons related to portability, data volume and simple idioms we've decided to have Dask act as the main parallelization coordination tool.
-What that means in practices is that you can run this algorithm on any cloud compute instance (EC2, GCP) or cluster (k8s, JupyterHub) with lots of corese as long as it has Dask installed.
+Currently the EIS team uses the MAAP-DPS async executor (talked about below) to run their tasks.
+However, for reasons related to portability, data volume and simplistic idioms we've decided to leverage Dask for parallelism instead of DPS.
+What that means in practice is that you can run this algorithm on any cloud compute instance (EC2, GCP) or cluster (k8s, JupyterHub) taking advantage of the number of cores as long as it has Dask installed (which is a requirement in
+`pyproject.toml`.
 In the future we might plumb through the ability to leverage remote Dask clusters as well.

 --